 (b) approve a different alteration to that submitted; or

-(c) refuse to approve the proposed alteration.
+(c) refuse to approve the proposed alteration; or

+(d) require the co-operative to give the Registrar any additional information the Registrar reasonably requires, and then act under paragraph (a), (b) or (c).

 (6) Subject to subsection (7), the Registrar approves a proposed alteration by giving written notice of the approval to the co-operative.

 (7) The Registrar is taken to have approved a proposed alteration as submitted to the Registrar unless at least 5 days before the date specified in the written statement submitted under subsection (3), the Registrar gives written notice to the co-operative that the Registrar —